iShape-Rust/iShape-js/README.md

 ### Example

-Here is a simple HTML example that demonstrates how to use the iShape library for geometric union operations.
+Here is a simple HTML example that demonstrates how to use the iShape library for geometric union and xor operations.
 ```html
 <!DOCTYPE html>
 <html lang="en">